MustafaWaheed91/Mixed-Integer-Linear-Optimization-in-Supply-Chain-Management/README.md

 ## Credit
-Inspired by the Jump Project in julia the credit goes to the ompR project by
+This application is based on Dirk's ompR package which it self is based on the excellent jump project in julia
 [Dirk Schumacher](https://github.com/dirkschumacher/ompr)